Bahrain Financial Harbour: Harbour Gate

 Also called Harbour Mall (harbour), it is a six-storey building that houses the Bahrain Stock Exchange and various investment firms.
 It has approximately 22,000 square metres of retail space and is connected to both Harbour Towers at the second floor.

 Harbour Heights

 The Harbour Heights Towers (formerly Villamar) are 3 residential skyscrapers located to the north of the Harbour Towers.
 The towers are 54, 43 and 52 storeys high and boast 437 apartments, 52 villas, and 17 penthouses in addition to a health club and restaurants.
 With a cost of $650 million, construction began in 2006 and was originally scheduled to be completed by 2009.
-However, repeated delays saw the project being put on hold in October 2011 due to the Bahrain uprising, the global financial crisis, and a liquidity problem at the parent company, Gulf Holding Company.
+However, repeated delays saw the project being put on hold in October 2011 due to the Bahrain uprising, the Great Recession, and a liquidity problem at the parent company, Gulf Holding Company.
 Construction briefly restarted in 2012 when it was estimated to have been halfway done before construction ceased again.
 The Bahraini government in 2015 formed a committee to oversee stalled projects in the country.
 In 2016, Gulf Finance House Financial Group announced that work on the towers would recommence in the same year.